 Choosing the best transitional living program for your child from Pennsylvania can be a troublesome and very disorienting experience, a lot of doubts can come to our mind when we try to figure out the best option for our loved ones without any real knowledge about what’s going on, It’s important to make sure that a transitional living program is the best place for your daughter’s needs.

 To make sure that Journey Home is the best fit for your Pennsylvania family, we conduct an admissions interview, which is the first of many personalized steps specifically designed for every young woman’s needs and desires.

-Journey Home is located in Utah, more specifically in Layton, just outside Salt Lake City, but of course we help young women all over the country, including Pennsylvania.
+Journey Home is located in Utah, more specifically in Layton, just outside Salt Lake City, but of course we help teens all over the country, including Pennsylvania.